-The Best Potty Training Chairs of 2019
+The Best Potty Training Chairs of 2021

 The BabyBjörn is another simple, unassuming potty.
 Like the OXO Tot, it’s easy to use and clean, and it’s small enough that it can be moved out of sight, to some degree.
 (None of the potty chairs store very easily, unless you have a massive linen closet with space for a large item.)

-The Björn is a great product for parents because it does nothing fancy for kids, which of course means your child will be less attracted to it.
+The Björn is a great product for parents because it does nothing fancy to attract kids, which of course means it'll be more aesthetically pleasing.
 There are no sounds, characters or features to speak of.
-But again, if you want no frills, this is a good option.
+This may not be as exciting for young ones who need a bit of extra motivation, but if as a parent you want no frills, this is a good option.

-While the Smart Potty isn’t the most comfortable, BabyBjörn also sells a Potty Chair for $29.99.
+While the Smart Potty isn’t the most comfortable, BabyBjörn also sells a Potty Chair.
 While we did not test this product, it appears to be about the same as the Bjorn we did test, with the addition of a high backrest for leaning.

-The Summer Infant My Size Potty stands alone in our testing because it was neither a 3-in-1 or a simple, freestanding seat.
-This potty trainer is a realistic, miniature-sized replica of an adult toilet complete with bowl, water tank (no, you don’t put water in it!) and flushing handle, which, you guessed it, makes a flushing sound when pulled.
+If you want a potty seat that will last into the later stages of toddlerhood, a 3-in-1 does allow the potty seat to grow with your child.
+It acts as a standalone potty seat when they're first starting out, then dismantles to turn into an integrated potty seat and a stool for when they're ready to use an adult-sized toilet.

-My daughter thought the My Size Potty was funny, and when she first saw it she surprised me by not knowing that she was supposed to use it as a potty.
-“This is for me?” she asked.
-Once she understood she enjoyed using it, but she pulled the handle all the time, which, to be honest, became ever annoying!
+Summer Infant made the best 3-in-1 we tested, thanks to its simple design that's relatively easy to dismantle and clean.
+As a 3-in-1, though, it doesn't have the high backrest of the OXO, nor does it have the whimsy of the Nuby My Real Potty, so it didn't quite top them in our tests.
+If you want an unassuming 3-in-1, though, it's probably your best bet.

 This 3-in-1 potty seat is plain and unassuming—gray and white with no cartoon characters or animal faces—but its footprint is big enough that it doesn’t blend in the way the OXO Tot or BabyBjörn does.